minhtrietcancode/abc-challenge-2026-location-classification/README.md

    - Propagate window predictions to all frames within that window
    - Generates frame-level predictions for submission

-#### Handling Unseen Classes

-**Challenge**: Some rooms appear in test set but not in training set due to temporal splitting and class imbalance.

-**Solution**:
-- Identify unseen classes before evaluation
-- Filter test set to include only classes seen during training
-- Mark unseen class samples as 'UNKNOWN_CLASS' in predictions
-- Report metrics separately for seen vs unseen classes

 #### Evaluation Approach

 **Two-level evaluation**: